Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-thus it follows from \vref{lem:asympt_behav_tw_2} that $u_\infty(y)$ approaches $0_{\rr^n}$ when $y$ approaches $+\infty$.
-On the other hand, according to the a priori bounds on the solution, $\abs{u_\infty(\cdot)}$ is bounded (by $\Rattinfty$), and since $\Phi_c(0_{\rr^n})$ is empty, it follows from \vref{lem:asympt_behav_tw_1} that $u_\infty(\cdot)$ vanishes identically, a contradiction with the definition of $\xesc(\cdot)$. \end{proof} The next step is the choice of the time interval and the travelling frame (at speed $c$) where the relaxation scheme will be applied.
-Those should display the following features: \begin{enumerate} \item the escape point should not go far to the left (or else, due to the exponential weight, no lower bound on the dissipation would hold); \item at the end of the time interval the escape point should not be far to the right, so that the final value of the localized energy be bounded from below; \item the length of the time interval should be sufficiently large, in order a sufficient dissipation to occur; \item for a givent length of that time interval, its lower bound should be chosen arbitrarily large, in order to control the ``front'' flux term involving the quantity $K_{\mathcal{G},\textrm{front}}$ in the relaxation scheme final inequality \vref{relax_scheme_final}. \end{enumerate} The following lemma is a first attempt to find such a time interval (see \cref{fig:first_attempt_time_int}).
+The next step is the choice of the time interval and the travelling frame (at the speed $c$) where the relaxation scheme will be applied.
+Those should display the following features: \begin{enumerate} \item the escape point should not go far to the left (or else, due to the exponential weight, no lower bound on the dissipation would hold); \item at the end of the time interval the escape point should not be far to the right, so that the final value of the localized energy be bounded from below; \item the length of the time interval should be large enough so that a sufficient dissipation to occur; \item for a given length of that time interval, its lower bound should be chosen arbitrarily large positive, in order to control the ``front'' flux term involving the quantity $\KGfront$ in the relaxation scheme final inequality \vref{relax_scheme_final}. \end{enumerate} \paragraph{Large excursions to the right and returns for the escape point.} The following lemma is a first attempt to find such a time interval (see \cref{fig:first_attempt_time_int}).